dchege711/study_buddy/readme.md

 * Support tabs inside the description div.

 Previously, users had to escape the LaTEX delimiter themselves and also escape underscores within inline LaTEX.
 This meant lines like `\(p_i = 2\)` had to be written as `\\(p\_i = 2\\)`.
 With some regular expressions, I was able to support the former approach.
-I traded computational efficiency (more code to automatically escape backslashes) for convenience (users entering normal LaTEX).
+I traded computational efficiency *(more code to automatically escape backslashes and replace automatically inserted `<em>, </em>` tags)* for convenience *(users entering normal LaTEX)*.
 I choose to make this correction on the client side since I can't afford that much storage capacity on the server side.

 :soon: Support filtering on the first set of filters.